stochastical/abstractnonsense/content/micro-blog/2025-06-30-meditations-by-marcus-aurelius.md

 date: "2025-06-30"
 ---

-I picked up a [beauriful copy](https://www.chilternpublishing.co.uk/shop/classics/meditations/) of *Meditations* by Marcus Aurelius in a cute bookstore in Korea (Chiltern Publishing, translated by A.S.L Farquharson).
+I picked up a [beautiful copy](https://www.chilternpublishing.co.uk/shop/classics/meditations/) of *Meditations* by Marcus Aurelius in a cute bookstore in Korea (Chiltern Publishing, translated by A.S.L Farquharson).

 I purchased it mostly on a whim - it’d been a while since I’d read any true classics, and the bind was truly delightful (it’s this beautifully embossed, textured cover with a gilt silver coating across the paper edges).